-A statement of principles and objectives that outlines an institution's willingness to assume risk.
-An institution's risk philosophy will vary with the nature and complexity of its business, the extent of other risks assumed, its ability to absorb losses and the minimum expected return acceptable for a specific level of risk.
+A statement of principles and objectives that outlines an international bank's willingness to assume risk.
+An international bank's risk philosophy will vary with the nature and complexity of its business, the extent of other risks assumed, its ability to absorb losses and the minimum expected return acceptable for a specific level of risk.